-3. I The House Extensions SPD will form part of the Halton Local Development Framework (LDF).
+The Design of New Residential Development SPD will form part of the Halton Local Development Framework (LDF).
 This document will not form part of the Statutory Development Plan for Halton.
-To be able to be formally adopted as part of the Halton LDF, the process of forming the SPD must comply with Part Five of The Town and Country (Local (England) Regulations Development) 2004.
-Part five requires the production of a SA for SPDs.
-The purpose of preparing a SA is to encourage sustainable development, through improved integration of sustainability throughout considerations preparation and adoption of land use plans and policies.
+To be able to be formally adopted as part of the Halton LDF, the process of forming the SPD must comply with Part Five of The Town (Local and Country Development) (England) Regulations 2004.
+Part requires the production of a SA SPDs.
+The purpose preparing a SA is to encourage development, sustainable through improved integration of sustainability considerations throughout the preparation and adoption of land use plans and policies.